 Discussion - how long-term rentals are being purchased and converted into short-term rentals.

-Estes Park Board of Realtors - For the Trail Gazette
+Estes Valley Board of Realtors - For the Trail Gazette

 There has been much discussion recently about how long-term rentals are being purchased and converted into short-term rentals.
 The market data do not support this supposition.